Shakib Khan: 2016–2020

 In the beginning of the following year, he starred in political drama film Ami Neta Hobo, where Bidya Sinha Saha Mim starred opposite him for the second time after the release of Amar Praner Priya.
 The film is co-produced by Eskay Movies with Shapla Media of Bangladesh.
 Then in April he starred in romantic comedy film Chalbaaz directed by Joydeep Mukherjee, which is the remake of 2015's Telugu language action comedy-drama film Subramanyam for Sale starring by Sai Dharam Tej and Regina Cassandra.
 It was first Indian solo production film starring by him, which was produced by Indian production company Eskay Movies.
 Subhashree Ganguly starred opposite him in the film, where he is seen with actors like Rajatava Dutta, Kharaj Mukherjee, Kazi Hayat and Ashish Vidyarthi.
 It received positive reviews from critics after its release.
 Anindo Mamun praised Shakib Khan's performance, especially his comedy.
 Mamun noted on Jugantor that, "Shakib Khan also tried to give the best.
 His comedy acting was also great.
 In return he is getting applause from the audience".
-Three of his films were released on Eid al-Fitr of this year, in Abdul Mannan's comedy-drama Panku Jamai, he played a stylish Son-in-law opposite Apu Biswas, which is their final collaboration as a duo.
+Three of his films were released on Eid al-Fitr of this year, in Abdul Mannan's comedy-drama Panku Jamai, he played a stylish son-in-law opposite Apu Biswas, which is their final collaboration as a duo.
 The film received negative reviews from critics, but earned praised for his performance.
 National award-winning director Chatku Ahmed described to him as "the soul of Bangladesh cinema" for the performance in the film.
 In Uttam Akash's regional-comedy Chittagainga Powa Noakhailla Maiya, he played as independent protestor opposite Shobnom Bubly, which was made in the regional languages of Chittagong and Noakhali.
 Then he starred in director Ashiqur Rahman's fifth project action-crime film Super Hero.
 He played as Iqbal Mahmud Sami, a special force officer.
 The film created many controversy for various reasons, from filming to release.
 His next venture is Indian action comedy-drama film Bhaijaan Elo Re, which was also directed by Joydeep Mukherjee.
 He has played dual roles opposite Srabanti Chatterjee and Payal Sarkar in the film.
 On the same year in Eid-ul-Adha, he starred in Captain Khan directed by Wajed Ali Sumon as the titular role.
-The film remake of Tamil language action thriller film Anjaan starring by Suriya and Samantha Ruth Prabhu.
+The film remake of Tamil action thriller film Anjaan starring by Suriya and Samantha Ruth Prabhu.
 At the end of the year, he starred in Indian supernatural thriller film Naqaab of Shree Venkatesh Films, whice is directed by Rajiv Kumar Biswas.
 Where he played dual roles opposite Nusrat Jahan and Sayantika Banerjee.